 Moreover, employers are allowed to ask you about your “salary expectations.”

-You can also volunteer your prior salary information to a prospective employer.
-This makes sense if you received large salaries in the past since it may prompt the employer to make you a more generous offer than it would have otherwise.3
+Yes.
+You can volunteer your prior salary information to a prospective employer.
+In our experience, this makes sense if you received large salaries in the past since it may prompt the employer to make you a more generous offer than it would have otherwise.

 See our related article, Can California employers ask job applicants about salary history?